 CRMs organize customer data, so it makes sense to get reports showing how your sales reps perform at each step of the sales cycle.
 You’ll see how many calls they make each day, how many leads they log, or how fast they respond to customer actions, among other things.

-With information like that, you can find clogs in the pipeline and good behaviors to pass on in training.
-It makes it easier to streamline the process, which leads to a faster sales cycle and a higher win rate.
+You can find clogs in the pipeline and good behaviors to pass on in training with information like that.
+In addition, it makes it easier to streamline the process, which leads to a faster sales cycle and a higher win rate.

 Get Started With Sales Automation Today

 Marketing and sales automation is growing and getting more complex, and it’s overwhelming for many SMB leaders to get started.
-That’s why we at Online Marketing Muscle don’t stop at giving you the tools to succeed — we show you how to use them.
-For information on how our cost-effective services can help you scale your business, contact our team today.
+However, we at Online Marketing Muscle don’t stop at giving you the tools to succeed — we show you how to use them.
+Contact our team today for information on how our cost-effective services can help you scale your business.